 CSC

 The CSC function returns the cosecant of an angle specified in radians.
-In trigonometry, the cosecant is the reciprocal of the sine function, and it represents the ratio of the hypotenuse to the opposite side of a right-angled triangle.
+It calculates the reciprocal of the sine function.
+The result represents the ratio of the hypotenuse to the opposite side in a right-angled triangle.

 Try out CSC